 gpg --card-status

-If GnuPG is wired up right, you’ll see card details and key slots (sign, decrypt, authenticate).
-If it hangs, that usually means PC/SC is fine but scdaemon is stuck talking to the device.
+If GnuPG is wired up correctly you will see card details and key slots for sign, decrypt, and authenticate.
+If it hangs, PC/SC is likely fine but scdaemon is stuck.
+Two more checks that catch simple problems fast:

 gpg-connect-agent "scd serialno" /bye